coroq-com/container/README.md

-# DI Container
+# Coroq Container

-A minimalistic, easy-to-learn Dependency Injection (DI) Container for PHP.
+A lightweight, PSR-11 compatible Dependency Injection (DI) Container for PHP.

-This library focuses on simplicity and ease of use, providing a streamlined approach to Dependency Injection without the need for a complex DSL, auto-wiring, or extensive configuration.
-As a result, it is beginner-friendly and well-suited for those using DI for the first time or for projects where a more elaborate solution might not be necessary.
+This library provides a modular approach to dependency injection with type-based autowiring.
+It offers static and dynamic container implementations that can be used independently or together through the OmniContainer.

 ## Features

-- **PSR-11 compatible**: implements `Psr\Container\ContainerInterface`
+- **PSR-11 compatible**: Implements `Psr\Container\ContainerInterface`
-- **Lightweight**: No bloat or unnecessary features
-- **Simplicity**: No DSL to learn, reducing learning time
-- **Focused**: No auto-wiring or advanced features, keeping the library lean and efficient

-## Limitations

-- **No auto-wiring**: Services need to be manually defined and registered in the container
-- **No configuration file**: All configuration is done programmatically
-- **No built-in support for circular dependencies**: Circular dependency graphs must be handled manually
+- **Modular architecture**: Multiple container types that can be used individually or combined
+- **Type-based autowiring**: Automatically resolves dependencies based on type declarations
+- **Singleton management**: Built-in support for shared instances
+- **Namespace-based resolution**: Automatically instantiates classes from configured namespaces
+- **Circular dependency detection**: Prevents infinite recursion with clear error messages
+- **Minimal dependencies**: Only requires PHP 8.0+ and PSR Container Interface

 ## Installation

-Use [Composer](https://getcomposer.org/) to install the library:

 ```bash
 composer require coroq/container